Internal control and internal audit

 Overview of internal control

 Successful business requires continuous development and monitoring of the Group’s operations, processes and procedures.
 Internal control is an essential part of the corporate governance and management of the Group.
 The Company has defined the operating principles for internal control.
-The Board of Directors and the CEO are responsible for adequate internal control.
-The Audit Committee of the Board of Directors is monitoring the effectiveness and efficiency of the internal control systems and the correctness of the financial reporting.
+The Board and the CEO are responsible for adequate internal control.
+The Audit Committee is monitoring the effectiveness and efficiency of the internal control systems and the correctness of the financial reporting.

 Internal control is a process aiming at providing reasonable assurance on achievement of Group’s strategic and financial objectives.
 The responsibility for arranging the internal controls belongs to the executive management of the Group and is being carried out by the whole organization.
 The aim of internal control is to ensure reliability of financial reporting, effectiveness and efficiency of operations as well as compliance with laws and regulations.

 Control of financial reporting assures that financial statements are prepared in a reliable manner.
 The aim is also to ensure that all financial reports published and other financial information disclosed by the Company provide a fair view on the Group’s financial situation.